-- Within 800m or a 10-minute walk of the Town Centre the outer dashed circle shown in Figure 22.
+- Within 800m or a 10-minute walk of the Town Centre (refer to Ped Shed Analysis in Section 2.2),

-- Opposite Parks and Open Space Amenity
+- Opposite Parks, and

-- Along major roads and public transport corridors

-- Along pedestrian and cycle linkages

-- Suitable topography and landform
+- Suitable topography and land form.

-Figure 22 highlights where these areas are located.
+Figure 23 highlights where these areas are located.

 The number of dwellings per hectare generally ranges between 17-22 dwellings per hectare.